 Usually, even if the dysplastic kidneys are not working as normal, they are working well enough that there are no symptoms at birth.
 Because dysplastic kidneys may not grow normally, children will need blood tests throughout their life to measure their kidney function (how well their kidneys are working).

 Children who have long-term problems with how their kidneys work are said to have chronic kidney disease (CKD).
-A team of healthcare professionals will make sure your child gets the right tests, treatments and monitoring as they grow, according to how well his or her kidneys are working.
+A team of healthcare professionals will make sure your child gets the right tests, treatments and monitoring as they grow, according to how well their kidneys are working.

 Progressive CKD and kidney failure